The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups

 \item Lastly, the finite intermediate precover $W$ is shown to admit a finite-sheeted covering $W_m\lrar W$ that can be completed to a finite-sheeted covering $X_m\lrar X$.
-This is the most intricate part in Wilton's argument and relies on the notion of \textit{tameness}, which is proved by induction. \end{itemize} We want to insist on the last point.
-Given a complex $X$, Scott's criterion \cite[Lemma 1.3]{WiltonHall} geometrically reformulates subgroup separability of the fundamental group $\pi_1(X)$ as the ability to complete precovers of $X$ to finite-sheeted covers.
-Wilton notes \cite[Section 3]{WiltonHall} that this property is not strong enough to serve as an induction hypothesis (for complexes that admit a finite hierarchy, such as ICE spaces), and for this he considers the aforementioned notion of tameness instead \cite[Definition 3.1]{WiltonHall}.
-Similarly, the $L^2$-Hall property concerns the ability to complete precovers of $X$ to finite-sheeted covers preserving the $L^2$-homology in the process.
-Again, this is not strong enough for an inductive argument as the following simple observation shows.
+This is done similarly in Wilton's argument when $Y$ is an ICE space using the inductive hypothesis, without passing to a deeper $W_m$. \end{itemize} The second point above explains Wilton's observation \cite[Section 3]{WiltonHall} that the properties of local retractions of subgroup separability are not strong enough to serve as an induction hypothesis.
+We notice a similar problem.
+Following Scott's philosophy, the $L^2$-Hall property concerns the ability to complete precovers of $X$ to finite-sheeted covers preserving the $L^2$-homology in the process.
+Our following example gives another reason for why this is not strong enough for an inductive argument either.